prakharsharma/CarND-Advanced-Lane-Lines/README.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Function [`warp_back`][drawLaneLinesAndWarpBackFunc] draws detected lane lines on the undistorted image and annotated it with calculations for radius of curvature and vehicle position wrt lane center.
+Function [`warp_back`][drawLaneLinesAndWarpBackFunc] draws detected lane lines on the undistorted image and annotates it with calculations for radius of curvature and vehicle position wrt lane center.
 Here is an example of my result on a test image:

 ![alt text][finalResult]